How does my student get referred to the counselor?

 What topics do you cover in small groups?

-A: Small group topics are determined based on the need of the small group.
+A: Small group topics are determined based on the needs of the small group.
 Previous groups held here and their topics are listed below:

 Friendship Group: strengths as a friend; what to look for in a friend; conflict resolution with friends; sharing and taking turns; problem solving; listening to others; how to make a new friend